meierpatrick/patrickdevelopes/README.md

 ● Graphic softwares: Photoshop, Illustrator, Adobe XD, Figma

-● Favorite Libraries: Gsap, Three.js, Algolia, Web3 and more
+● Favorite Libraries: Gsap, Three.js, Algolia, Web3

 Happy to discuss projects, ideas, and things we can arrange together to assure your success.
 Feel free to message me with any questions.